 The first level, Provincial Court, is the broad base of the justice system.
 It hears the vast majority of cases – including family, traffic, civil called (Small Claims) and criminal cases.

 The Provincial Court also hears virtually all criminal cases involving youth from ages 12 to 17.
 It hears the vast majority of adult criminal cases, about 50% of family cases, and most civil cases worth between $5,001 and $35,000.
 In addition, for most criminal cases that go to the Supreme Court, a preliminary hearing is held in Provincial Court.

 To learn more, see Provincial Court.

 The Supreme Court is the highest trial court in British Columbia.
-It hears civil cases over $25,000, family law cases involving divorce and custody, as well as serious criminal cases.
+It hears civil cases between $5,001 and $35,000, family law cases involving divorce and custody, as well as serious criminal cases.

 The Supreme Court also hears appeals of Provincial Court cases.
 There are currently about 100 justices and masters that hear cases province wide.
 Supreme Court orders cannot be altered by the Provincial Court.
 Only the Court of Appeal for BC or the Supreme Court of Canada can modify or overturn the decisions of the Supreme Court of BC.